tkywong/Springboard/Driver-Rider Retention/README.md

 The scope involves data wrangling, exploratory data analysis, experimental and metrics design, predictive modeling, and final discussion.

-Final Discussion on how to improve retention rate:
+Final discussion on how to improve retention rate:

 The best predictors are duration, city, ultimate_black_user and trips_in_first_30_days.